js216/mp135_boot/README.md

 - `linux_boot`: (Work in progress!)
 Load a DTB and compressed kernel image to DDR and run it

+- `tfa_falcon`: Use Arm Trusted Firmware (TF-A) to load the Linux kernel without U-Boot, a variant of "falcon mode" boot.

 ### Author

 Jakob Kastelic, Stanford Research Systems